startupengine/startupengine/README.md

 * Automatic updates via Github & Heroku.
 No need to pay for server automation services like Jekins, DeployBot, CodeShip, etc.

 * Don't have funding?
-It's ok, you can run SmartStartup on your own at little or no cost.
+It's ok, you can run StartupEngine on your own at little or no cost.

 * You're not on your own.
 Paid professional support is available when you need it.